What are the two methods used for the calibration in Supervised Learning?

 Give a derivation of for a single example in batch gradient descent?
 (Gradient Descent For Linear Regression)

-Derivation of a single variable in gradient descent.
+Derivation of for a single example...

 What is the algorithm for implementing gradient descent for linear regression?